reinacchi/yuko/docs/general/FAQ.md

 # What Features Does Yuko Supports?

-This library is partially WIP and only few features have been implemented.
+This library is under heavy development and is unstable.
+Please expect to encounter any unknown bugs which we have not aware yet.

 - Discord API 🚧
 - REST & Gateway (excluding proper sharding) ✔